-Note: In practice, the 'f' LPD function is often overloaded.
-It is often used with any format of document data including

-- 345 If the mapper receives any other lower case letter, the mappelMUST reject the job because the document contains a format that - the mapper does not support. - The mapper determines the number of copies by counting the number of occurrences of each 'fff' file with one of the lower- - case functions above.
+- Note: In practice, the 'f' LPD function is often overloaded.
+It is often used with any format of document data including PostScript - and PCL data. - Note: In practice, the '1' LPD function is often used as a rough equivalent to the 'f' function. - Note: When RFC 1179 was written, no implementation supported the 'o' function; instead 'f' was used for PostScript.
+Windows - NT now sends 'o' function for a PostScript file. - Note: the value 'fff' of the 'f', 'l' and 'o' functions is the name of the data file as transferred, e.g. "dfA123woden". - 340 If the mapper receives any other lower case letter, the mapper MUST reject the job because the document contains a format that - the mapper does not support. - The mapper determines the number of copies by counting the number of occurrences of each 'fff' file with one of the lower-case - functions above.
 For example, if 'f dfA123woden' occurs 4 times, then copies has a value of 4.
 Although the LPD protocol - allows the value of copies to be different for each document, the commands and the receiving print systems don't support this.